bufbuild/protobuf-es/docs/runtime_api.md

 The concept of descriptors is foundational in Protobuf.
 A descriptor is used to describe the properties of individual types in the Protobuf grammar.
 Descriptors are also Protobuf messages themselves and are defined in Protobuf's [descriptor.proto](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto) file.

-When Protobuf compilers such as `protoc` or `buf` are run against Protobuf files, they generate these descriptors.
+The descriptors are generated when Protobuf compilers such as `protoc` or `buf` are run against Protobuf files.
 They can then be used in a variety of ways, such as generating code using Protobuf plugins.
 Each descriptor corresponds to the various types inside the .proto files such as `EnumDescriptorProto`, `ServiceDescriptorProto`, `FieldDescriptorProto`, and `DescriptorProto` (for message types).
 These descriptors are encapsulated inside a `FileDescriptorProto` representing the entire file.
-At the top of this hierarchy sits the `FileDescriptorSet`, which is simply a list of `FileDescriptorProto`s and represents all the files the compiler parsed.
+At the top of this hierarchy sits the `FileDescriptorSet`, which is simply a list of `FileDescriptorProto` messages and represents all the files the compiler parsed.

 Descriptors are very powerful and can be extremely convenient.
 However, they are not without their idiosyncrasies: